 I've been an Amazon Prime member for quite a few years.
 If you don't do much online shopping, this is not a good deal for you.
 For me, it's a great deal.
 I order all kinds of household, books, and personal products in addition to most of my camera accessories using the benefits of Amazon Prime.

 You get a lot of benefits across several different platforms.
 I like the fast free shipping and watching the free movies more than anything else.
+Unfortunately, Amazon Prime recently went up in price.
+It's still worth it for me, because my wife and I buy household items, nutritional products, and doggie treats, in addition to photography gear, so it's a no-brainer.
+If you only occasionally order from Amazon, you're better off skipping the Prime Membership.

 I switched from shooting film to shooting digital fulltime almost 20 years ago and I've likely tried to use 6 or 7 different methods of backing up all of my photos-and other files too.
 None of them were automatic.